Apgar Lookout – Spring Hiking in Glacier National Park

 Apgar Fire Tower History

-According to the National Register of Historic Places, Apgar Fire Lookout was designed by the United Forest Service and was constructed in 1930.
+According to the National Register of Historic Places, Apgar Fire Lookout was designed by the United States Forest Service and was constructed in 1930.

 However, it’s the second fire tower to stand tall on Apgar Mountain.